 Once we got back to our kayak we paddled up stream another 5 minutes to a cliff jumping spot and were able to jump off the cliff and swim in the river for a little while.

 There are so many great sight seeing stops around the island.
-They are all free and fun to stop at.
-I’ll list a few of our favorites.
+They are all free and definitely worth a stop!
+Here are a few of our favorites.

-Wailua Falls: These falls are very easy to get to, and a only a quick stop alongside the road.
+Wailua Falls: These falls are very easy to get to, and a quick stop alongside the road.
 They are absolutely breathtaking!
 We got there early in the morning and it felt so magical being there by ourselves in the early morning.

 Opaekaa Falls: I’ll be honest, I was a little underwhelmed by Opaekaa Falls.
 But, I do know of many others who have enjoyed seeing them.
 They are very easy access right off the road and only take a few minutes to view.